 Doom Bar in t'North

-Just as the Vandal forces on the Successor right were being squeezed ever-harder into a tiny space whilst drinking themselves largely senseless on the contents of the baggage train, the Vandal horsemen on the Successor left had been battering themselves senseleless against the largely unyielding wall of the Galatian and, more latterly, the Phalanx
+Just as the African Vanda lforces on the Successor right were being squeezed ever-harder into a tiny space whilst drinking themselves largely senseless on the contents of the baggage train, the African Vandal horsemen on the Successor left had been battering themselves senseleless against the largely unyielding wall of the Galatian and, more latterly, the Phalanx

 The Seleukids had also taken a decent amount of damage, but they looked well set to command the battlefield when the final reckoning was done.

-Finally, just a few hundred moments too late and on entirely the wrong flank to have any impact on the game, the Vandal flank march arrived!
+Finally, just a few hundred moments too late and on entirely the wrong flank to have any impact on the game, the African Vandalflank march arrived!

-The vandals expired, barely surviving long enough to see their own flank march arrive impotently.
+The African Vandalic African Vandals expired, barely surviving long enough to see their own flank march arrive impotently.
 The result is a win for Seleucia!